 Starting a law practice is one of the worst decisions an inexperienced lawyer can make.

-Many students create a backup plan that is beginning to sound all too familiar.
-If they get out of law school and can’t find a good legal job, they hang up their own shingle.
-They start their own law practice.
+familiar.
+If they get out of law school and can’t find a good legal job,

 Many new lawyers do hang up shingles, and while I admire their courage (although it’s more likely desperation) I wish they would stop and think about it.
 By launching into the profession without getting proper training from successful, experienced lawyers, they are doing their clients a disservice and the entire legal profession takes a hit on credibility.